matthewlynner/hairchateau/wp-content/plugins/salon-booking-system/readme.txt

 The 2.4 version has changed the front-end booking form layout and some CSS classes has been changed too.
 Be prepared to update your CSS customisations once the update of Salon Booking has been completed.<br /><br />

-The 2.4 version has a new algorithm, more precise, and require a â€œDatabase updaterâ€ to be launched once the new version has been installed.<br /><br />
+The 2.4 version has a new algorithm, more precise, and require a “Database updater” to be launched once the new version has been installed.<br /><br />

-In case of doubts you could install this new version on a development website first and check whatâ€™s new.<br />
+In case of doubts you could install this new version on a development website first and check what’s new.<br />
 If you feel confident with the new version you can proceed with the plugin update on your production website.<br /><br />

 You could also contact us on support@wpchef.it